-The division is led by Women’s Philanthropy Steering Committee, a diverse group of women who support and strengthen Jewish life.
+The Women’s Philanthropy Steering & Development Committee, chaired by Henia Lewin and Chana Yaffe, is a diverse group of women who support and strengthen Jewish life.
 They encourage increased commitment and participation in Jewish communal life by connecting women through outreach events and community education programs that address issues of particular concern to women.
 Through their work on behalf of the Federation Annual Campaign, they help raise significant funds to meet the needs of Jews locally and around the world.

 Additional opportunities for engagement are available through the following annual giving societies:

 The Jewel Society offers new annual donors of $180 or more opportunities throughout the year to learn more about the work of the Federation and the impact of women’s philanthropy, and to get to know each other through social and volunteer events.